Armando Xavier Ochoa: Priesthood

 In 1982, while working at St. Teresa, Ochoa was named by the Vatican as chaplain of his holiness, with the title of monsignor.
 Two years later, Ochoa was appointed pastor of Sacred Heart Parish in Los Angeles.

-Ochoa's archdiocesan positions included co-director of the Permanent Diaconate Program, heading the Secretariat for Ethnic Ministry Services, He was also a member of the board for Don Bosco Technical High School in Rosemead, California, and St. John’s Seminary.
+Ochoa's archdiocesan positions included co-director of the Permanent Diaconate Program, heading the Secretariat for Ethnic Ministry Services, He was also a member of the board for Don Bosco Technical High School in Rosemead, California, and St. John's Seminary.

 Auxiliary Bishop of Los Angeles

-Ochoa was named titular bishop of Sitifis and an auxiliary bishop for the Archdiocese of Los Angeles by Pope John Paul II in December 1986.
-Ochoa was consecrated on February 23, 1987, by Cardinal Roger Mahony.
+Ochoa was named titular bishop of Sitifis and an auxiliary bishop for Los Angeles by Pope John Paul II in December 1986.
+Ochoa was consecrated on February 23, 1987, at the Los Angeles Memorial Sports Arena by Cardinal Roger Mahony.

 Bishop of El Paso

-On April 1, 1996, John Paul II named Ochoa as bishop of the Diocese of El Paso.
+On April 1, 1996, John Paul II named Ochoa as bishop of El Paso.
 He was installed on June 26.
-Between 1999 and 2009, there were only two ordinations to the priesthood in the Diocese of El Paso.